technomancy/leiningen/doc/PLUGINS.md

 ## Altering Leiningen's Classpath

-Leiningen's classpath will include all plugins from :dev-dependencies as well as user plugins.
-To further modify the classpath of Leiningen itself, add a '.lein-classpath' file a project's root.
+Leiningen's classpath will include all `:plugins` from `project.clj` as well as any from active profiles.
+To further modify the classpath of Leiningen itself, add a `.lein-classpath` file a project's root.
 Its contents will be prepended to Leiningen's classpath when Leiningen is invoked upon that project.

 ## Clojure Version

-Note that Leiningen is an implied dependency of all plugins; you don't need to explicitly list it in the project.clj file.
-You also don't need to list Clojure or Contrib, but you will be locked into using the same version of Clojure that Leiningen is using.

-Versions of Leiningen prior to 1.2.0 used Clojure 1.1, while the rest of the 1.x line uses Clojure 1.2.
-Leiningen 2.0 will use Clojure 1.3.
-If you need to use a different version of Clojure from within a Leiningen plugin, you can use `eval-in-project` with a dummy project
+Leiningen 2.0 uses Clojure 1.3.0.
+If you need to use a different version of Clojure from within a Leiningen plugin, you can use `eval-in-project` with a dummy project argument:
-argument:

 ```clj
 (eval-in-project {:local-repo-classpath true